benslack19/wandb-explore/README.md

-# A Repo for Exploring Weights and Biases
+# A Repo for Exploring Machine Learning Engineering datasets, tools, and approaches

+The purpose of this repo is to create a machine learning pipeline to analyze multi-modal biomedical data, implementing MLOps best practices and deploying in a cloud environment.

+Project components:
+1. Data preparation
+   - Use of a dataset from [The Cancer Genome Atlas Program (TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga).
+Specifically, I use
+   - Preprocess and clean the data using Python libraries.
+2. Model development
+  - Implement a basic deep learning model using PyTorch to predict patient

+TCGNA, Weights and Biases, and AWS Sagemaker

-This virtual environment is specifically to have `pytorch` along with the `wandb` library.
+The purpose of is virtual environment is specifically to have `pytorch` along with the `wandb` library.

 Note that I preferred to install packages with [mamba](https://mamba.readthedocs.io/en/latest/index.html).
 I installed with miniforge release `Release 24.9.0-0`.

-## Setup
+# Setup

 1. I cloned [`data-science-base-repo`](https://github.com/benslack19/data-science-base-repo), renamed to `wandb-explore`, then updated the environment yaml file to be specific to this project.